 The Iranian roots of Slavic religion?

 As Aleksander Gieysztor, one of the most accomplished scholars of Slavic religion, observed, this cosmogonic myth weaves together two motifs typical of Indo-European mythology: one is the oceanic origin of all Being, from which all life originates, the other is the dualistic aspect of creation, a result of the collaboration of the two otherwise antagonistic mythical figures.

-These figures in the story told to ethnographers by a 19th-century Polish peasant are represented by God and the Devil, but as Gieysztor suggests, they maybe only names behind which much more ancient deities hide, like, why not, Perun and Veles (compare the thunderbolts).
+These figures in the story told to ethnographers by a 19th-century Polish peasant are represented by God and the Devil, but as Gieysztor suggests, they may only be nnames behind which much more ancient deities hide – like, perhaps, Perun and Veles (compare the thunderbolts).

 More Than Malinowski: Polish Cultural Anthropologists You Should Know